Circuito-io/ComponentEditor/.github/pull_request_template.md

 <!--
 Thank you for your pull request.
-Please provide a description above and review the requirements below.
+Please provide a description and sign our CLA -->
--->

 ### Description of change